awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/client/README.md

 # Developer guide

-This is the front-end of the Feedback Sentiment Analyzer (FSA) application.
+This is the frontend of the Feedback Sentiment Analyzer (FSA) application.
 You can run this in isolation, but it is meant to be deployed using the companion [AWS CDK script](../cdk/README.md).

 ## Prerequisites